Respond • Recover • Protect

 If money was sent or a charge posted

-Call your bank/card issuer
+Call your bank or card issuer

-Save proof
+Save proof right away

-Secure email first
+Secure your email first

-Log out of other sessions
+Sign out of other sessions

-Your protections — and why reporting fast matters
+Your protections — and why speed matters

-What to report (fast checklist)
+What to collect and report

 Transaction details

-Amounts, dates, merchant name, transaction ID.
+Amounts, dates, merchant names, payment method, and transaction IDs.

-Messages & evidence
+Messages and evidence

-Emails, texts, screenshots, phone numbers, URLs.
+Emails, texts, screenshots, links, phone numbers, usernames, and receipts.

-Report numbers
+Case numbers

-Identity Theft — what to do right now
+Identity theft — what to do right now

 Identity